 No you won't.

-Plant the garlic cloves so they're around 4 inches apart and their tips are covered by two inches of dirt.
+3. Plant the garlic cloves so they're around 4 inches apart and their tips are covered by a few inches of soil.

 By the spring with a little help from sun, water and these little guys to aerate the soil, you'll have garlic plants starting!
 A single clove, produces an entire head of garlic.

 Harvesting takes place in July and is accompanied by the traditional garlic harvesting dance.
-That's followed by curing the garlic and properly storing it - which do not have official dances associated with them.
+That's followed by curing the garlic and properly storing it which I do on my herb drying rack.
+These acts do not have official dances associated with them.
 Curing and storing is treated with reverence.
 Just kidding.
 I dance for those things too.

 How to Grow Garlic.